 Stone or Glass Chopping Boards

 Marble boards bear visual appeal but are more expensive.
-Their features are relatively similar to those of glass.
-Note that it is advisable to use the glass chopping board for food serving purposes.
+Nevertheless, their features are relatively similar to those of glass.
+Note that using the glass chopping board is advisable for food serving purposes.

 Pros